How does the Send to RAW Power Extension work?

 3) Tap the menu (upper left corner of the screen) and select Restore Purchases

 RAW Power includes support for a very large number of cameras because it uses the RAW engine built into iOS.
 Apple updates camera support periodically through its software update mechanism.
-The list of supported cameras (and any limitations) can be found here: https://support.apple.com/en-us/HT207972
+Tap here for the list of supported cameras (and any limitations).

 Yes.
-Click here to download the manual (PDF)
+Tap here to download the manual (PDF)

 RAW Power is a fully non-destructive editor and stores its adjustment information in the iOS Photo library.
 The adjustment information is a small amount of data that includes “instructions” for applying the adjustments — the original image is never modified.
 If you use iCloud Photo Library, that adjustment information gets synced to iCloud and sent to all your other devices using that iCloud Photo Library.

-The Depth Effect is only available for images shot on iOS 11.
+The Depth Effect is only available for images shot on iOS 11 or later.
 Previous versions of iOS do not store depth information with the image.
-If you believe the image was show on iOS 11, but you still don’t see the depth effect, it is possible that the depth information was stripped out of the file.
+If you believe the image was show on iOS 11 or later, but you still don’t see the depth effect, it is possible that the depth information was stripped out of the file.
 This can happen when emailing or sharing images.

 Unfortunately, those albums are maintained by the built-in Photos app and are not accessible to other apps.